influxdata/influxdb/docs/auth.md

 To use authentication in Chronograf, both the OAuth provider and JWT signature need to be configured.

+**Note:** If you're using the `--basepath` option when starting Chronograf, you will need to add the same basepath to the callback URL of any OAuth provider that you configure.

 #### Configuring JWT signature

 Set a [JWT](https://tools.ietf.org/html/rfc7519) signature to a random string.
 This is needed for all OAuth2 providers that you choose to configure. *Keep this random string around!*